-The Department of State Hospitals (DSH) has established a new policy for influenza prevention.
-To protect our patients and staff, all DSH staff and all visitors to DSH hospitals will be required to provide proof of influenza vaccination.
-Those who are unable to provide proof of influenza vaccination will be required to wear a protective mask, provided by the hospital.
+DSH has established a policy for influenza prevention that requires visitors to either provide proof of influenza vaccination or wear a protective mask while visiting in the hospital.
+This policy is for the protection of our patients and staff.
+Those who are unable to provide proof of influenza vaccination will be provided a mask by the hospital.
 The policy will remain in effect from Nov.
-1, 2016, to April 15, 2017.
+1, 2017, to April 15, 2018.
 Thank you for your cooperation.

 Visiting Room Regulations

 Welfare and Institutions Code 4139 makes it a misdemeanor to deliver to a patient in a State Hospital any of the following items:

 - A cellular telephone or wireless communication device or a component thereof such as a SIM card.

 - Money in excess of the limitations and restrictions adopted by the hospital.

 Coalinga State Hospital encourages visits from relatives and friends.
 We recognize them to be an important part of the individual’s therapeutic process.
 Authorized visits will not be denied unless such a visit is declined by the individual, or deemed to be harmful to the individual.